cloudteam2016/kubernetes.github.io/docs/getting-started-guides/ubuntu/manual.md

 ## Upgrading a Cluster

-If you already have a kubernetes cluster, and want to upgrade to a new version, you can use following command in `cluster/` directory to update the whole cluster or a specified node to a new version.
+If you already have a Kubernetes cluster, and want to upgrade to a new version, you can use following command in `cluster/` directory to update the whole cluster or a specified node to a new version.